Fresh Fishing Report from the Rio Negro and the Hackbarth group.

 I enjoy the humor of the trash talking and then the retelling of the experiences of the day.
 But mostly, and certainly with this group, I enjoy the commerradiery and the new friendships birthed in the midst of an eight day Amazon River Adventure.

-Our numbers for the week were low by most standards with 433 total Peacocks landed for our group of ten.
+Our numbers for the week were low by most standards, with 433 total peacocks landing for our group of ten.
 However, a few of us managed to extract a few trophies.
 Congratulations to Dale with a 20# Peacock on the first day and a 24# Monster Tucunare Acu near the end of the trip!

-Maybe ask Donald – he has fished for years all over Venezuela, Peru, Colombia and Brazil.
-And still continues to return.
+Maybe ask Donald; he has fished for years all over Venezuela, Peru, Colombia, and Brazil.
+And it still continues to return.

-Maybe Glenn, his first trip with me to the jungle was in 2010, and he has made several more since.
+Maybe Glenn’s first trip with me to the jungle was in 2010, and he has made several more since.

 What draws the horses to a specific shaded area each day?